-53. Get active and have fun with the whole family with Blue Water Kayak Tours.
-Spend a half-day on the water, paddling around Bribie Island.
+53. Get active and have fun with the whole family with Kanu Kapers.
+Spend a half-day or full day on the water, paddling around the Noosa Everglades.
 If land activities are preferred, scale to new heights at The Rock Face, where the kids can exhaust their energy climbing to their heart’s content.

 54. You don’t need to be on the Gold Coast to have some theme park fun, with Aussie World serving up the thrills on the Sunshine Coast.
 Follow this guide to make the most out of your day trip to Aussie World.